nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/software_maturity.rst

 nRF5340 Audio
 =============

-The following table indicates the software maturity levels of the support for the :ref:`nrf53_audio_app` applications.
+The following table indicates the software maturity levels of the support for the :ref:`nrf53_audio_app`.

 .. toggle::